Escape from Tarkov maps guide - learn where to go to get loot

 Woods is the short name for Priozersk Nature Reserve that’s located in the outskirts of the city.
 It’s not the most loot-heavy location, but if you manage to clear the Sawmill and kill the Scav boss Shturman, you can get a lot of value, both from the drops and from the crates that you can find there.

-Scavs in this location often have quite strong armor items.
+Scavs in this location often has quite strong armor items.
 We recommend farming them for this kind of gear – you can also get lucky and acquire decent weapons this way.
 There are two major difficulties in playing Woods as a beginner.
-First of all – this locations really favors snipers.
+First of all – these locations really favors snipers.
 A decent rifle and good position make it really easy to kill a lot of players – you can often get eliminated by someone who’s using this strategy.
 Second of all – a coordinated premade group of 4-5 people can make the Raid pretty much unplayable for the remaining players.
 It’s caused by the location of extraction points and exits.

 This coastal area is situated in the southern part of Tarkov.
 It has some luxury buildings and offers a healthy combination of structures and open space.
 It’s a rather large area, with plenty of loot to find.
 There are massive numbers of locked rooms that can be opened with various keys (especially in the Azure Coast Health Resort).
 At the same time, you can easily get killed from long range when you move between the buildings.
 You can see it as a high risk - high reward map.